MahekUnnisa/My-Social-Links/README.md

 # My-Social-Links
-This reopsitory consists of a static page for all my social links.
+This repository consists of a static page for all my social links.